18 Credits CERT3521/CERT2516, Academic Catalog 2025-2026

 Campuses: Faribault and North Mankato

-Program Start Dates: Fall
+Program Start Semester: Fall

 Base estimate for 18 credit program